Masked finch: Description

 The masked finch is 12.5–13.5 cm long.
 The male is larger, but the sexes are otherwise similar.
 It is cinnamon-brown above and paler below with a white rump, black mark on the flanks and black face mask.
 It has a heavy yellow bill and a pointed black tail.
 The eastern subspecies P. p. leucotis has whitish cheeks.

 Behaviour

 Pairs or small flocks of masked finches forage through the day, mostly on the ground for grass seeds.
 In the evenings and early mornings, large numbers—sometimes thousands— can gather around waterholes to drink, cleanse, and preen, flicking their tails sideways and chattering incessantly.

 Pairs build a domed nest from grasses, lined with fine grass, feathers, and charcoal, in the late wet or early dry season.
-The nest position varies: it can be as high as 20 metres or simply hidden in long grass.
+The nest position varies: it can be as high as 20 m or simply hidden in long grass.
 Five to six white eggs are laid.